-However, keep in mind that 0's on participation assignments will quickly add up; moreover, missing several classes will very likely result in your inability to complete major writing projects, especially those that are group writing projects.
+Moreover, 0's on participation assignments will quickly add up: missing several classes will very likely result in your inability to complete major writing projects, especially those that are group writing projects.
 Remember, in order to pass this course, you must complete and submit every major writing project.

-Moreover, your participation grade for this class will tell me what I need to know about your engagement in the course.
+Ultimately, your participation grade for this class will tell me what I need to know about your engagement in the course.
 Missing even a few class meetings will impact your grade in this class, and excessive absences (three-four absences are "excessive" in this class) will likely result in your inability to complete major writing projects.
 Certainly, excessive absences will affect assignments that are part of the two assigned group projects for this course (and will thus place your membership in a group in jeopardy).